A telemarketer can call me any time of day.

 Don't share your phone number widely

 To lessen the chances a telemarketer gets your number, be careful about providing your number to anyone.
 On forms, always check off any privacy option that says you “Do not wish to be contacted."
-If there is no privacy option, be cautious about providing your telephone number to a company.
-You may also ask companies you do business with to not share your telephone number or any other personal information with any third parties.
+If there is no privacy option, be cautious about providing your telephone number.
+You may also ask companies you do business with to not share your phone number or any other personal information with any third parties.

-A quite distinct type of unwanted call is one from a fraudulent company that is trying to scam you.
+A distinctly nasty type of call is one from a phony company that’s trying to defraud you.
 These calls are illegal and you can report them to help stop these scams from happening.

 Or a caller might say you’ve won a prize.
 All you have to do is pay for the shipping and handling fees or purchase a product to qualify.
-This is deceptive telemarketing.
-It is prohibited by law and is a criminal offence.
+This ploy is also illegal.

 See below for details on how to report these prohibited practices.